 For those early birds amongst you, the first copies come with an extra 7”.
 Extra ?
 No way...
 It‘s ultra-extra enjoyable...
 It features Mr. Koko in an ode to Agouza‘s famous coffee/kebab shop.
 Mr. Shalabi has created a thoughtful earworm, electronic but analogue, synthesizers merged with his guitar in the mix.
 A shiny, tiny pearl.
 On The other side Alan Bishop stepped into his Alvarius B mode for a sing-a-long-ding-a-doodley-dong version of „Why Can‘t Chinese Women Drive”, recorded earlier this century at Unrock‘s 20th anniversary show.
 Can you feel the love ?

-Mother Of All Sinners LP+7" is ready for preorder and will be shipped around July, 20th.
+Mother Of All Sinners LP+7" is ready for preorder and will ship around August, 20th.